rifqyirfanto21/module3-capstone_project/README.md

 The schema is initialized via `init.sql` (mounted to the `dwh_postgres` container) and populated by Airflow DAGs and `scripts/db_utils.py`.

 ## Features
-- ETL orchestration using Airflow
+- ELT orchestration using Airflow
 - Automated dbt runs (models/test) triggered from Airflow
 - Synthetic data generation with Faker
 - SQLAlchemy-based insertion utilities for PostgreSQL